Blokyk/starkid/README.md

 ## Known bugs & missing features

 - ***The generated `Program.Parse<T>(string)` function doesn't actually do anything***

+- Using method to validate options is only possible for top-level options (design flaw)

 - The limitations around certain elements could be lifted in some cases (e.g. static class for CLI)